yarrow plant

 Yarrow is an herb of the sun, its pretty white flowers lasting throughout the summer and attracting beneficial insects, ladybirds, hoverflies, and butterflies.
 Its mass of white blooms adds beauty to any garden; it helps improve soil quality and enrich the soil around it.
 Yarrow is a member of the Asteraceae daisy family.
 It is easy to grow in a sunny spot and will thrive in any flower bed or wildlife garden.

-It is also a miraculous healer.
-Its common names—Bloodwort, Woundwort, Carpenter’s Weed, and Plumajillo—reveal its deep association with blood, wounds, and healing.
-Even its Latin name, Achillea, refers to its alliance with warriors and its ability to heal them during battle.
+It is also a remarkable plant with many traditional uses.
+Its common names—Bloodwort, Woundwort, Carpenter’s Weed, and Plumajillo—highlight its strong connection with blood and wound care.
+Even its Latin name, Achillea, reflects its historical association with warriors and their need for recovery during battle.

-Yarrow can also be used in many magical workings to help us connect with the unseen world.
-Yarrow tea is often drunk during rituals and ceremonies where protection, bravery, or healing are needed.
-Its ability to strengthen our connection with ancestors makes it an ally when attempting divination and communication with ethereal beings.
+Yarrow also holds a special place in various magical practices.
+It is often included in rituals and ceremonies for protection, bravery, or healing.
+Its reputed ability to enhance connections with ancestors makes it valuable for divination and communication with the ethereal world.

 yarrow tea